-The Company shall have at least the committees required by the rules of the The Nasdaq Stock Market, LLC.
-The Company has formed the required Audit Committee and the Compensation Committee, both of which have adopted written charters satisfying the rules of The Nasdaq Stock Market, LLC.
+The Company shall have at least the committees required by the rules of Nasdaq.
+The Company has formed the required Audit Committee and the Compensation Committee, both of which have adopted written charters satisfying Nasdaq requirements.
 The Audit Committee must also satisfy the requirements of SEC Rule 10A-3.
 The Company has also formed a Nominating/Corporate Governance Committee and adopted a formal written charter addressing the director nominations process in lieu of electing alternative Nasdaq requirements.